JackV2020/websockets-Toon-and-python/README.md

      The server needs a setup action because it needs to open a firewall port of your choice.
 After entering a port your Toon will reboot to activate the port and your echo server will run like my echo server.
-     Click the text area to send a message to the app itself and receive something back.
+     Click the text area to send a message to the app itself.
+     The message and the answer are shown on the screen.
      You can, at the same time, also run a client on another computer.
+     The received messages and answers are also shown on the screen.
-     A python echo client is available in socketechoclient.py.
-     In the Apple App Store and Android Play Store you can also find clients.
+     A python echo client is available in socketechoclient.py. (see below) In the Apple App Store and Android Play Store you can also find clients.

 You can install this Toon app manually without ToonStore :